ahmedFarouk2020/Blink-Led-Makefile-M3/README.md

 2. `make clean` to remove binaries and `.o` files
 3. `make flash` to upload the code to MCU -- NOT TESTED
 4. `make erase` to make full memory erase -- NOT TESTED

+## IMPORTANT NOTE
+If you want to use this on ARM-CORTEX M4, You have to change toolchain options, in `C Flags` section, according to your target architecture
+> Example:
+change -mcpu=cortex-m3 to -mcpu=cortex-m4